plate of slow cooker corned beef and cabbage

 Slow Cooker Corned Beef and Cabbage is something that I had to figure out by trial and error.
 Growing up the only corned beef that my family ate was the canned version.
 Leaving home is when I started about this quasi-Irish American food.
 As you may know, us Hawaii folk love to eat corned beef with, you guessed it, rice.
 With age, I’ve learned to eat it with less rice, though there is still a small scoop of rice on my plate next to my corned beef.

 When I did learn how to cook fresh corned beef, it was by boiling it in a large pot on the stove and you had to watch it to make sure you always had enough liquid in the pot.
 Not feasible when you are a mom with younger children that always need your help and attention!
-This multipurpose cooker is perfect for the job and can be found at Amazon at this link.
+Slow cookers, crock pots, and multipurpose cookers are perfect for the job.

 What makes this recipe so great?